simple-warfare/bevy_northstar/book/src/grid_settings.md

 ### `add_neighbor_filter(filter)`

 Pass a `NeighborFilter` that will be applied to viable neighbors when they are precalculated.
-See [Neighbor Filters](./neighbor_filters.md).
+See [Filters](./neighborhood/02_filters.md).